Frequently Asked Questions

 What are the age qualifications for becoming a resident?

 Residents must be 55 years or older for assisted living communities.
+Check out other requirements for assisted living.
 [Back to Top]

 Can residents bring their own furniture?

-The suites are unfurnished and residents are encouraged to bring their own furnishings to suit their personal preference.
-When available, the Short Term Respite suites are fully furnished for your convenience.
+The suites are unfurnished, and residents are encouraged to bring their own furnishings to suit their personal preference.
+When available, the Short-Term Respite suites are fully furnished for your convenience.
+Learn more about living accommodations at GSL Berea.
 [Back to Top]

 Can family members go on outings?